 - If treated kindly, nervous and semi-feral cats may turn into friendly, even affectionate cats.
 This may take years, if ever.
 It is important to not force attention onto an unwilling/nervous cat.

-- Barn cats may disappear for a day or two on exploration trips but will return for food.
+- Working cats may disappear for a day or two on exploration trips but will return for food.
 Continue to put food out as normal.